mei28/luminate.nvim/README.md

     * fg: Foreground color.
     * HIGHLIGHT_THRESHOLD: Skip highlight if pasted text exceeds this fraction of total lines.
     * enabled: Enable or disable paste highlight.
+    * mode: Mode in which to map paste.
+    * lhs: Keybindings for paste.
+    * map: Commands to execute for paste.
+    * opts: Options for keymap.
 * undo: Configuration for undo highlight.
     * hlgroup: The highlight group to use for undo.
     * guibg: Background color for GUIs.